 The future is a set of possibilities, not the result of a prophecy.
 It is true that, as of now, there is no reason to think that The Limits of Growth was wrong in its most fundamental assumption: that even if it appears far-off, collapse remains our ultimate fate.
 But it’s also true that as we move through time, we learn new things, we adapt, and we change.
 Scientific and technological innovations have and will continue to lead to new possibilities that augment the rules of the system and help us delay or at least mitigate the consequences of collapse.
 If we at last decide to cut our dependence on fossil fuels and other nonrenewable resources, for example, and transition to truly sustainable ways of organizing society, then perhaps collapse can be avoided long enough for humankind to continue to flourish.

-Ugo Bardi is professor emeritus of physical chemistry at the University of Florence, Italy.
+Ugo Bardi is a former professor of physical chemistry at the University of Florence, Italy.
 He is a full member of the Club of Rome, an international organization dedicated to promoting a clean and prosperous world for all humankind, and the author, among other books, of The Seneca Effect (2017), Before the Collapse (2019), and The Empty Sea (2021).
+He has specific experience studying pollutants.